danielscholl/infra-azure-provisioning/infra/modules/providers/azure/keyvault/README.md

 - Key Vault SKU is configurable: `keyvault_sku`.
 Defaults to `standard`.
 - Access policy permissions for the deployment's service principal are configurable: `keyvault_key_permissions`, `keyvault_secret_permissions` and `keyvault_certificate_permissions`.
 - Specified resource tags are updated to the targeted vault: `resource_tags`.
+- Specified keyvault purge protection: `keyvault_purge_protection_enabled`.
+Once purge protection has been enabled it's not possible to disable it.
+Default is true(enabled).

 ## Usage